dominiccalleja/BayesCalc-archive/README.md

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7432275/

 TODO:
-- setting all to True is obvs wrong = 1.2 right now

-- BUG: seems there is a bug. there is a longer csv.index than number of questions.
-Need to check and figure out why

-- check underlying pba funcitons
+[FIXED]- setting all to True is obvs wrong = 1.2 right now [FIXED]- BUG: seems there is a bug. there is a longer csv.index than number of questions.
+Need to check and figure out why [COMPLETE]- check underlying pba funcitons [COMPLETE.
+Not using old version]

 - add the functionality to generate a JS script.
 - add functionality to have 2 tiers of questions.
 Should run from something cleaver with the csv.
 Maybe grouped == 1 and a new class sub_question only invoked on a true at the previous tier.'
-- get the icon array coded too.
+[COMPLETE]- get the icon array coded too.